 Slowly, zombielike commuters open their eyes, lift their chins and rip out their headphones to return her greeting.

 “Good morning, everyone!
 Have a fantastic day!”
-Janet bellows.
+Martin bellows.
 She’s eager to help someone with questions or a problem.

 Janet has given me pep talks for job interviews and has helped me when I have forgotten my train pass.
 If it’s a rainy day, she asks me if I’ve packed my umbrella.

-When I moved and took a different train, my commutes were lackluster without Janet.
+When I moved and took a different train, my commutes were lackluster without Martin.
 When I returned, she embraced me like an old friend.

 “You’re back!” she exclaimed.
 “Welcome home.”